A big welcome from the Eastern Shore Players.

 2024:

-The Cranberry Caper: Set in 1935 at a time when the annual cranberry crop created a lucrative income along the Eastern Shore.
-This comedy caper is set in The Stoddard's Hotel when a nefarious trio arrive from Boston hell bent on taking over a cranberry farm, even if it means resorting to murder.
+The Cranberry Caper: ran for a succesful 5 shows at Memory Lane Heritage Village in November.
+Written by Sue higgs, this comedy/drama is set in 1935 at a time when the annual cranberry crop created a lucrative income along the Eastern Shore.
+Visitors to the area often stayed at the popular Stoddard's Hotel, which is the setting for this caper involving a nefarious trio who arrive from Boston, hell bent on taking over a cranberry farm, even if it means resorting to murder.

 With thanks to the NS Community Grants Programme.